 1. Make a Plan

 The first thing you need to do is look at your home situation and find out what the best strategy for you is.
-Here are a few ideas for different living situations:
+Here are some ideas for different living situations:

 Apartment with balcony or patio:

-- Containers are easily portable and can be customized to any sized balcony
+- Containers are easily portable and th size and arrangement can be customized to any sized balcony

 - Hanging or vertical gardens also work great on patios